barteked/HomeBudget/README.md

 Each expense includes:
 - Who made the purchase
 - What was purchased
-- How much it item
+- How much it cost
 - The purchase date

 Expenses are grouped into categories like: